 You will support the team in caring for the rescued elephants at the centre; many of whom arrive with severe health problems and bear the scars of previous abuse.
 The extra support from volunteers is crucial to ensure that every animal receives the optimum level of care.
 By spreading the word about the use and abuse of animals, volunteers raise awareness of these issues and what can be done to help them.
 You can also combine this role with the Wildlife Rescue project.

-Explore the beautiful local area and fascinating night markets in the popular destination of Hua Hin.
+Explore the beautiful local area and vibrant night market in the popular destination of Hua Hin.
 Visit one of the nearby national parks and see some wonderful wildlife!

 Help the Elephant Care team to care for elephants in need.

-Volunteers will also be allocated other duties which are shared between all volunteers.
-This includes caring for the rescued dogs and cats on site.
-For dogs in particular this means helping on bath days, feeding and removing ticks - please be prepared for dogs with poor skin conditions which is common in Thailand.
-You may also be required to assist with domestic duties and housekeeping at the centre.
+Volunteers are also allocated other shared duties including cleaning the dining area and caring for the rescued dogs on site.
+For the dogs, this means helping on bath days, feeding and removing ticks.
+Some dogs may have poor skin conditions, which is common in Thailand.

 This project is ideal for stays of 1-6 weeks.
-If you have 6 weeks or longer we would recommend combining this project with the Wildlife Rescue project which is based at the same centre.
+If you have 6 weeks or longer we would recommend combining this role with the Wildlife Rescue role which is based at the same centre.

 There are usually 15-30 volunteers on each role with a maximum of 70 in total, but this varies considerably throughout the year.